 If crisis or war comes

-Ed Persson, an Executive Assistant with the Commission, has turn his knowledge of Sweden’s preparedness measures into lessons for the UK in an emergency.
+Ed Persson, an Executive Assistant with the Commission, has turned his knowledge of Sweden’s preparedness measures into lessons for the UK in an emergency.

 In 2018 the Swedish Civil Contingencies Agency or MSB (Myndigheten för Samhällsskydd och Beredskap) released a revised version of a household preparedness guide titled ‘If crisis or war comes’ (Om krisen eller kriget kommer).
 This publication was sent to every household in Sweden at the request of the Swedish Government with MSB responsible for the content.